OmarShehata/I-Spy-A-Ghost/README.md

 An experimental p2p multiplayer game made in HTML5/Phaser using WebRTC in 48 hours for Ludum Dare.

-More information on how it works and how to run it coming soon!
+TODO: Write instructions on how to run the game and how it works.
+Add screenshots and video(s).